kseth-official/roguelikedungeoncrawler/README.md

 ### *Phase 3*
 The following user stories will be implemented in phase 3.
 GUI Implemetation:
-- As a user, I want to be able to see a panel inside an inventory where all the Coins that have been added to the Player's Wallet are displayed.
+- As a user, I want to be able to see a panel where all the Coins that have been added to the Player's Wallet are displayed. (check)
-- As a user, I want to be able to click a button inside the inventory to use a SmallHealthPotion and add health to my HealthBar.
+- As a user, I want to be able to click a button  to use a SmallHealthPotion and add health to my HealthBar. (check)
 - As a user, I want to be able to click on a button to make the Player interact with the ExitPoint to complete a level.
 - As a user, I want to be able to access menus with menu items that allow me